giorio/PHPGamification/README.md

 var_dump($gamification->getUserScores());
 ```

 ## Keep your users engajed

 Take advantage of events callback to send emails to user user when some great happend, like, win a new badge or growing by the levels.

-# Some more

-* You can set your own DAO: implement DAOInterface and set your instance with $gamification->setDAO()

 # Todo